Basic rules and guidelines for your presentation

 I will moderately penalize you for going more than 2 minutes over the time limit .
 However, you may

 have to strike a balance between the timing and the clarity of your explanation.
-Sometimes, the penalty for
+Sometimes, the penalty

-be for 15 minutes, not for 15+2=17 minutes.
-Something always goes wrong at the actual talk, and it ends up
+goes wrong at the actual talk, and it ends up being longer than your practiced time.)

 I will not penalize you for going 1 or 2 minutes under the time limit.